andreav/gitlab-selfhosted/README.md

 - Now from the Gital UI create some issues inside the Test Project

 - Link these issues with tests
-  For instance, inside the cloned repository, modify the name of the test inside `tests/hello.spec.ts` from `Testing Hello Endriu` to `proj:testgroup/testproject id:1 Testing Hello Endriu`
+  Inside the cloned repository, look at the test file `tests/hello.spec.ts`
+  `testproject` has a default test named `proj:testgroup/testproject id:1 Testing Hello Endriu`
-  This operation will link the test just modified with the issue id number `1` in the Gitlab project `testgroup/testproject`
+  Naming the test this way links this test to issue number `1` in Gitlab project `testgroup/testproject`
   The regular expression for identifying `project code` and `issue id` can be customized directly from the pipeline
   Default value looks for a test starting with `proj:<project-code> id:<issue-id>`